webber2408/CricketInfo/README.md

 A shell script has been created to compile and run the app on docker.
 Please ensure that the docker is runnning before executing the script.

- ### Shell script working:###
+ ### Shell script working:
    - The shell script calls the docker function to build the images for both the client and server.
    - After this the docker-compose is called that builds the images of the mongoDb and fetches the images made in the above step.
-Then it creates a docker contaioner and sequentially compiles the images and connects them so that data can flow between the three components.
+Then it creates a docker container and sequentially compiles the images and connects them so that data can flow between the three components.

 ```sh
 $ sh start_application.sh